m-pratap-13/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game
-I have created a Rock Paper &amp; Scissors Game using HTML, CSS &amp; JavaScript.
-This is my Javascript project.
+I have created a Rock Paper &amp; Scissors Game using HTML, CSS & JavaScript.
+This is my First Javascript project.